1 dead, 2 hurt in crash on New Jersey Turnpike

-CARTERET, New Jersey (WABC) -- A crash involving a delivery truck and a sedan has left one person dead and two others injured on the New Jersey Turnpike.
+CARTERET, New Jersey (WABC) -- A crash involving a delivery truck and a sedan has left one person dead and two others injured, one critically, on the New Jersey Turnpike.

 It happened before 6 a.m.
 Monday in the southbound truck lanes about one mile south of Exit 12 in Carteret.